graphcore/examples/applications/popart/bert/tests/README.md

 ### File structure

 * `unit/` - Testing the functional correctness of components of the model vs a PyTorch version.
 The implementation of the component will be the best performing, custom_op or ONNX.
-* `regression` - Testing the performance, accuracy and throughput, of the model when training.
+* `regression` - Testing the performance, accuracy and throughput, of the model during training and inference.

 ### How to run the tests demo